Kintoyyy/MikroTik-LibreQos-Integration/Installation.md

 ---

-This installation guide ensures a smooth setup and operation of the **LibreQoS MikroTik PPP and Active Hotspot User Sync** script.
-If you encounter any issues, refer to the troubleshooting section or consult the logs for detailed error messages.
+This guide ensures smooth installation and operation of the **LibreQoS MikroTik PPP and Active Hotspot User Sync** script.
+If you encounter issues, refer to the troubleshooting section or check the logs for detailed error messages.